-- MEWP forensic engineering inspections
+- MEWP forensic engineering investigations, inspections and reconstruction

 - MEWP maintenance and standards of care analyses

 - MEWP forensic engineering component and product defect and failure analyses

 - MEWP personal fall protection equipment PFPE inspection

 - MEWP determine proper machine choice for the job at hand

 - MEWP determine if the machine is designed for indoor or outdoor operation

 - MEWP hazard analyses